Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Results

 A fair comparison of computational cost is challenging because of the fundamentally different methodologies and implementations (compiled versus interpreted language).
-Nevertheless, the total number of floating point operations in Algorithm~\ref{alg:1} is approximately $ 10(n_{\max}+1)^d \approx 2 \times 10^4 $, with $d = 2$ and $n_{\max} \approx 40$.
-This is of the same order as $n_{\mathrm{DOF}}$, but substantially smaller than the total number of nonzero matrix entries $n_{\mathrm{NZ}} \approx 5 \times 10^5$ in the low-fidelity FEM.
+Nevertheless, the total number of floating point operations in Algorithm~\ref{alg:1} is approximately $ 10(n_{\max}+1)^d \approx 4 \times 10^5 $, with $d = 2$ and $n_{\max} =200$.
+This is of the same order as $n_{\mathrm{DOF}}$ for EPW=15.
 We therefore conclude that, in this respect, the EE approach is significantly more efficient than a traditional FEM implementation, both in terms of memory usage and computational time.
+This advantage is expected to become even more pronounced as room size or frequency increases.